paddymul/buckaroo/docs/source/articles/data_flow.rst

 #. `user specified`_         are specified in the UI, and can be changed interactively
 #. **named_tuple_variable**  Some results return as a tuple, the tuple is what is watched, the sub parts of the tuple can be referenced later

-Starting with ``raw_df`` data flows through buckaroo as follows.
-If one of the values on the right side of equals changes, all steps below that are executed

-The final result of `widget` is what is displayed to the user.

 #. ``sampled_df``                                                   = ``raw_df``, `sample_method`_
 #. ``cleaned``   = **cleaned** (**_df**, **_sd**, **generated_code**) = `sampled_df`, `cleaning_method`_, `existing_operations`_